S. [n] assimilated to following labial; [n+{mb}] > [m+{mb}]

-At morpheme boundaries, it seems that [n] assimilated as [m] to a following labial (such as [b]) very late in both Sindarin and Noldorin, much as it did in Primitive Elvish, as noted by David Salo (GS/§4.121).
-This is most obvious in compound names such as:
+It seems that [n] assimilated as [m] to a following labial (such as [b]) in both Sindarin and Noldorin, as noted by David Salo (GS/§4.121).
+This change may have been limited to later compounds, since elsewhere Tolkien said medial nm became nw.
+This is most obvious in compounds such as:

 All of these examples of mb must be from later assimilations, because otherwise the mb would have become mm as it usually did medially.
 Compare this with the following examples, which must have been from early assimilations because the ultimate result is an isolated m:

-There are a couple of examples that show nb unassimilated but these are the minority, perhaps intermediate forms or dialectical variations.
+There are a couple of examples that show nb unassimilated:

 Very likely there was a similar assimilation of [n] to [ŋ] before following velars (such as [g]) as suggested by David Salo (GS/§4.121), but this is difficult to determine orthographically because Tolkien represented both [ŋg] and [ŋ] as ng.